 17. Memoirs of an Invisible Man : This was such a weird thing.
 This was one of the pseudo-adaptations of the H.G.
 Wells novel that I wasn’t anywhere near familiar with.
 It’s a rom-com, but it’s not funny.
 It’s a sci-fi thriller, but not one I found particularly thrilling.
 This film lies in the middle of everything right up until Chevy Chase appears in blackface, a moment that left me freaked out and baffled and frustrated.
 Daryl Hannah is given very little to do and almost no character, instead left to serve as the object of Chevy’s desires while he also has little to do other than just run away from Sam Neil.
 It’s a frustrating movie, one that feels anemic in its lack of tonal security and dependence on a comedy star turning in a dramatic performance.
 I was so hopeful and while the graphic work is stunning…it’s just a bag of nothing.

 16. The Ward : This was John Carpenter’s swan song, the final feather in his cap.
 It stars Amber Heard, a problem in and of itself, but the twist is such a boring one for any audience that’s seen Dexter, Identity, or Fight Club.
 Outside of that, I found the whole ordeal kind of entertaining.
 It’s disappointing only because it’s John Carpenter, the master of thrillers and horror.
 An asylum picture that’s so aggressively standard was offensive to most critics, but I looked at it as something any new director would kill to have make it to the big screen.
 It’s got some fun character moments, a couple of acceptable jump scares, and some blunt performances to hold it all together.
-John Carpenter’s swan song didn’t need to be his final film as this would be a badge of honor for many other filmmakers.
-The sad thing is that it was attached to him, leaving it the target of excessive scrutiny and hatred that put a scar on the man’s name.
+John Carpenter’s final film is as much a let-down from the master of horror as it would be a badge of honor for many other filmmakers.
+The sad thing is that it was attached to him, leaving it the target of excessive scrutiny and hatred that put a scar on the man’s legacy.

 15. Vampires : Look, you get at least a tertiary Baldwin here.
 What more do you want?
 James Woods as a scummy vampire hunter kind of works, or at least matches his scummy modern personality.
 Alongside that, you get Sheryl Lee (Laura Palmer herself) and Mark Boone Junior (who would be the butt of a falafel joke in Batman Begins).
 John Carpenter was at his peak with his ability to cast, on the wane but holding out hope for another hit.
 What audiences received was an angry homage to From Dusk Till Dawn and a wicked score built on slide guitars.
 Vampires isn’t always a fun film, but it’s a gross and vicious one that turned out to be way more fun than I thought it would be.